-Are you reviewing your approach to managing strategy execution?
+Are you reviewing your approach to managing Strategy Execution?
 Are you considering whether to build or buy an enterprise-level strategy solution?
 Here’s what you need to consider for your business case when it comes to making that decision.

 Many companies fall into this trap.
-Should you buy something off the shelf (but customised) that is tried and tested and fits your needs, or should you pay a huge amount of money to start from scratch and create something for your business?
+Should you buy something off the shelf (but customized) that is tried and tested and fits your needs, or should you pay a huge amount of money to start from scratch and create something for your business?

 The elephant in the room: ultimately the decision comes down to control and cost